mac999/sketch_to_blender/README.md

    ```sh
    streamlit run app.py
    ```
-2. Upload a sketch image (PNG/JPG) via the web interface.
+2. Upload a sketch image (PNG/JPG) (refer to samples folder) via the web interface.
 3. View the detected elements and generated Blender script.
 4. Download the script and use it in Blender.